South Staffordshire Water

 Sapphire Security Operations Centre (SOC)

-The Sapphire Team will continue to monitor and collect intelligence about this incident and other activities that we believe can be of use to improve customer security, using our threat intelligence, threat hunting and investigation capabilities.
+The Sapphire Team will continue to monitor and collect intelligence about this incident and other activities that we believe can improve customer security, using our threat intelligence, threat hunting and investigation capabilities.